In teams using coding assistants, sharing and reusing prompts that work is often tedious.

 - For this demo, we will create a language-agnostic command.
 (You can also target a specific language or framework.)

-- Type this prompt or use the
+- Type this command:

 Analyze our codebase and create a Packmind command to add a new endpoint to our API.

-step-by-step guidance through the creation process.
+step-by-step guidance through the entire creation process, ensuring your

 How it works